joecerniglia/Glass_ML2/README.txt

 https://machinelearningmastery.com/machine-learning-with-python/

-My ambition is to add to my knowledge in April 2022 when I take the Machine Learning course at eCornell as part of the Python Data Science certificate program, in which I am now enrolled: https://ecornell.cornell.edu/certificates/data-science/python-for-data-science/ I plan to enroll in the eCornell Machine Learning certificate program for
+My ambition is to add to my knowledge in April 2022 when I take the Machine Learning course at eCornell as part of the Python 360 certificate program, in which I am now enrolled: https://ecornell.cornell.edu/certificates/data-science/python-for-data-science/ I plan to enroll in the eCornell Machine Learning certificate program for